You’re in the Ireland and you have just landed. Your trip begins. What do you with in Dublin with your family?

 Poets, writers, artists and more walked down these winding streets and now I will too in just a few short hours.
 Our Aer Lingus Flight touches down at the early time of 4:40 in the morning and our family realizes, we are in Ireland.
 It is a first trip for all of us but something tells me it would not be our last.
-Ireland.
+We are about to find out what to do in Dublin with our family.

 Landing just outside of Dublin, I have been to many cities that are shut down at 5 in the morning.
 Finding a cab or a bus is impossible.
 Not at the Dublin airport, or Aerfort Bhaile Átha Cliath.
 Finding a way into the city is fine.
 We chose to take a cab directly into Dublin but you have the option of taking the 747 bus into the city also that will take you to various points in main parts of Dublin and eventually to Heuston station, where you can transfer to a train.